nathancarter/weblurch/doc/plan.md

 ## Attribute dialog

- * Provide a context menu item on any expression for seeing the attributes of that expression summarized in a dialog.
- * For expressions without attributes, it simply says there are none, and the user's only available action is to close the dialog.
- * When there are attributes, they are listed alphabetically by key, with values also listed, whether they are embedded or in-document values.
  * Next to any embedded attribute, provide a "Remove" button that deletes the attribute internally from the expression.
 Ensure that this action is placed correctly on the undo/redo stack.